po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityFourTemp.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ What does an expression with an arithmatic expression evaluate to?
+  * ☝️ What can arithmetic operators do?

-  * 🙋 A arithmetic expression adds, subtracts, multiplies, divides or returns the value of two numbers and returns a single number.
+  * 🙋 A arithmetic operator can perform simplee math problems like adding, subtracting, multiplying, dividing or even finding the remainder.

-  * ☝️ What operators are used to compare equality or greater than/less than?
+  * ☝️ What type of operators are used to evaluate equality and difference?

   * 🙋 Comparison operators